 Chiang Mai has an interesting collection of museums.
 There are museums covering the city’s rich history and evolution as well as ones themed on Northern Thailand’s ethnic hilltribes, a royal princess and the Royal Thai Air Force.
 One of the more unusual museums is a facility dedicated to insects, fossils and other quirks of nature.
-Details about the museums in Chiang Mai follows.
+The What’s Up recommended the best Museums in Chiang Mai are shown below.

-*Note: Admission fees do change, we recommend you to check with the museums before visiting.
+Note: Admission fees do change, we recommend you to check with the museums for the updates.

 CHIANG MAI CITY ARTS AND CULTURAL CENTRE